linzjax/remotelife-tips-and-tricks/README.md

 The amount you make can be based on how fast you work

-Leadership or ownership of projects (sometimes)
+Leadership or total ownership of projects (sometimes)

 Rewards self-direction

-Codified communication means
+Since you're communicating everything online, you get the bonus of automatically codified communication